1 Peter 3:3-4 Whose adorning let it not be that outward adorning

 There are several different subjects that are very sensitive, even volatile, in the Lord's church these days.
 The King James Bible issue, house churches, and women being in submission to their own husbands are some of them.
 The matter of modesty is also one such subject, and in some cases may be the most volatile of them all.

 On the other side we hear: "I have my liberty!
 I'm free to wear pants if I want to;" "You can't tell me what to do!"
 "You are just a bunch of hypocrites anyway!"
-"I need freedom of movement that I can only get in pants;" "We're under grace;" "You are a Pharisee!" etc. [Please note the glaring lack of scripture in these arguments.]
+"I need freedom of movement that I can only get in pants;" "We're under grace;" "You are promoting 'Modesty Culture' which is Pharisaical."

-By the grace of God, we are going to take a look at what the Bible has to say about this.
-God does not leave us without answers, but sometimes human nature gets in the way Making the word of God of none effect through your tradition, which ye have delivered...
+Let's to take a look at what the Bible has to say about this.
+I certainly don't pretend to have all the answers.
+God does not leave us without directions, but sometimes human nature gets in the way Making the word of God of none effect through your tradition, which ye have delivered...
 Mark 7:13

 First off, it must be pointed out that modesty